Welcome to the South Western Circle

 The Circle holds five meetings a year in locations across the LSWR area; such as at West Byfleet, Fareham, Salisbury and Exeter.
 At these meetings members are entertained with presentations and guest speakers along with discussions on matters of LSWR interest, also our book sales service is present.
 Further details can be found on the ‘Meetings’ page.

-Membership benefits include access to the Circle’s sales service for the latest books and publications at a discounted rate, a comprehensive archive of drawings, photographic collections and line portfolios; further information can be found under the Services menu above.
+Membership benefits include access to the Circle’s sales service for the latest books and publications at a discounted rate, a comprehensive archive of drawings, photographic collections and line portfolios.
+These are being made available to members in the members area of the web site which will appear in the menu above after logging in.
+Further information can be found under the Services menu above.
 These services and the available archive information is invaluable to the railway historian and railway modeller alike.

 Next meeting of The South Western Circle